Debanitrkl/Debanitrkl/README.md

   <img src="https://raw.githubusercontent.com/coderjojo/coderjojo/master/img/github.gif" width=100>
   <br><br>
   <samp>
-    I'm <a href="https://www.linkedin.com/in/debanitr/">Debabrata</a> currently a Third Year BME student at <a href="https://www.nitrkl.ac.in/">@NITR :school: </a> and aspiring biomedical researcher:scientiest: and software developer:computer:.
+    I'm <a href="https://www.linkedin.com/in/debanitr/">Debabrata</a> currently a Third Year BME student at <a href="https://www.nitrkl.ac.in/">@NITR :school: </a> and aspiring biomedical researcher:doctor: and software developer:computer:.
 Interested in working on cloud, API's, machine learning and currently learning about software development and improving my skills in Natural Language Processing and Image Processing.
 Occasionaly I do participate in Hackathons :bulb: and I have a love/hate relationship with Programming :neutral_face:
   </samp>
 </p>